CompuCell3D/PythonScriptingManual/docs/calculating_elongation_term.rst

 This equation can be solved analytically, again we may use Wikipedia ( http://en.wikipedia.org/wiki/Cubic_function )

-Now, the eigenvalues found that way are principal moments of inertia of a cell.
-That is they are components of inertia tensor in a coordinate frame rotated in such a way that off-diagonal elements of inertia tensor are 0:
+Now, the eigenvalues found that way are the principal moments of inertia of a cell.
+That is they are components of the inertia tensor in a coordinate frame rotated in such a way that off-diagonal elements of the inertia tensor are 0:

 .. math::